StatistikStadtZuerich/sszvis/docs/intro.md

 # Visualization library

-> Statistik Stadt Zürich uses this library to create visualizations of their statistical data that can be integrated into their content management system.
+> The Statistik Stadt Zürich Visualization Library is used to create visualizations of their statistical data that can be integrated into their content management system.

-This library is based on [d3.js](http://www.d3js.org) and is fully interoperable with any [d3 examples](http://bl.ocks.org/) you might find on the Internet.
-Because it uses the [reusable chart](http://bost.ocks.org/mike/chart/) pattern, any pre-made component you find in this style guide can be replaced with another d3 chart of your choosing.

 ## Getting started